 Step 2: Select your source data

 Firstly, select which file type you want to import data from.
-In this case, that’s Google Sheets.

 In this example, I want to import survey data from my colleague’s spreadsheet.
 It’s a file named “Customer Survey USA”.

 Under File tab, make sure to select the correct source tab(sheet) if your source file contains multiple tabs.

 Here I want to import data from the tab “January”.

 Step 3: Filter (optional)